Why Take Students Abroad? 5 Benefits of Educational Travel

 According to Michigan State University (MSU), it’s critical foreign language teachers master the language they teach.
 Although teachers mustn’t reach native proficiency, near-native proficiency is ideal.
 When teachers lack direct contact with native speakers, they are more likely to become frustrated in the classroom, and their proficiency will decline.
 On the contrary, traveling abroad and immersing oneself in the language helps teachers maintain proficiency.

-One of the most significant benefits of teachers traveling abroad with their students is it helps keep motivation levels high.
-Students seek role models who believe what they are doing, and who are motivated and committed to the subject they teach.
+One of the biggest benefits of teachers traveling abroad with their students is the boost in motivation.
+Students look up to role models who are passionate and committed to the subject they teach.

 There will be myriad opportunities for you to brush up on your speaking skills and notice the speaking patterns of those around you.
 If you’re a non-native speaker of the language you teach, an unexpected positive outcome would be that your students get to see through your efforts that learning languages is rewarding and can be a lifelong passion.